Xenoveritas/AviSynth-Stuff/README.md

 It may also prove useful to some other people.
 There's not a lot here right now.

+Check out the `Examples` directory for examples of using some of the scripts.

 ## Plugins

 `xvplugins` is simply a bunch of custom AviSynth stuff that proved impossible to